MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/colors.md

 ---
-title: "Colors"
+title: "Colors in Xamarin.Forms"
-description: "Xamarin.Forms provides a flexible cross-platform Color class." ms.prod: xamarin ms.assetid: 22288ABF-57BE-47A9-ACC3-AC604D787C46
+description: "Xamarin.Forms provides a flexible cross-platform Color class.
+This article explains the functionality provided by the Color class, and how to use it." ms.prod: xamarin ms.assetid: 22288ABF-57BE-47A9-ACC3-AC604D787C46 ms.technology: xamarin-forms
-ms.technology: xamarin-forms